Particular/Workshop.NServiceBus/exercises/06/README.md

 `dotnet publish RetailDemo.sln /p:Configuration=Debug /p:Platform="Any CPU" --os linux --arch x64 /t:PublishContainer`

-once done our endpoints are now built pushed to the local docker registry and ready to be used.
+once done our endpoints are now built and pushed to the local docker registry ready to be used.

 ## Step 7

-Looking at the docker-compose.yml file you can see how we define the 3 endpoints, a RabbitMQ broker and wired the endpoints up to wait for the broker to become available before staring.
+Looking at the docker-compose.yml file you can see how we define the 3 endpoints, a RabbitMQ broker and wired the endpoints up to wait for the broker to become available before starting.

 To start running use the following command: